PacketFire/packetfire_site/content/post/intro-to-bgp.md

 }
 ```

-At this point we will have no routes learned or announced and this can be verified with birdc.
+At this point, we will have no routes learned or announced, which can be verified with birdc.

 ```bash
 root@peer2:~# birdc show route all